Washington DC and Baltimore SSI Appeal Lawyer for Social Security Claim Denials

 As part of the hearing, the judge will also hear testimony from medical experts and a vocational expert regarding what types of work you may be able to perform.
 You can bring your own witnesses.

 Many non-lawyers find the hearing to be intimidating and with good reason.
-A Baltimore Social Security appeals lawyer can speak on your behalf at the hearing, submit evidence, question and cross-examine witnesses, and essentially make sure the hearing goes as smoothly as possible.
+A Washington DC Social Security appeals lawyer can speak on your behalf at the hearing, submit evidence, question and cross-examine witnesses, and essentially make sure the hearing goes as smoothly as possible.

 Review by the Appeals Council